Qand7/QDC/README.md

 > [!WARNING]
 > This application will more than likely mess with your current Discord Installation if it wasn't already installed with this method.
-Otherwise delete Discord beforehand, perhaps with [qpurge](https://github.com/Qand7/Qbash/tree/main).
+If so, delete Discord beforehand, perhaps with [qpurge](https://github.com/Qand7/Qbash/tree/main).

 # QDC
 _An Update Script for Discord on Linux, utilizing the .tar.gz API provided by Discord_